-- Rectangular amenity greenspace within R1 central location within overall R1 and LONG site. - Housing must front onto the open space. - Green network integrated into the development providing a pedestrian route from the B9040 to the Moray Coastal Trail at the north-eastern boundary of the site.
+- Rectangular amenity open space within R1 central location within overall R1 and LONG site. - Housing must front onto the open space. - Provision of equipped play area within open space. - Green network integrated into the development providing a pedestrian route from the B9040 to the Moray Coastal Trail at the north-eastern boundary of the site.